Average Salary in Australia (2026 Updated)

 1. Median Salary

-As of the latest data from the Australian Bureau of Statistics (ABS) — Employee Earnings Report 2025–26, the median full-time salary in Australia is approximately AUD 90,500 per year before tax, which is based on median weekly earnings of around AUD 1,741 per week.
+According to the latest available data, the median salary in Australia in 2026 is approximately AUD 90,500 per year before tax, based on median weekly earnings of around AUD 1,741.

 The median represents the middle point of the wage distribution — meaning half of Australian full-time workers earn more than this amount, and half earn less.
 This figure is widely used by economists and policymakers as a more realistic indicator of “typical earnings” than average salary.